 Pressure cook all the other vegetables with just enough water adding turmeric powder and salt required.
-Do not overcook.(2 whistles are enough).
+Do not overcook.(1 whistle is enough).
 If there is water in the cooked vegetables, strain it and use it to grind the coconut mixture.

 Then add the cooked pumpkin, plantain and colocasia to the pressure cooked vegetables after draining the water.